scottward/langley-basketball/README.md

     * $8 per session, or
     * $50 per month (for all sessions, usually 8)
 * We don't collect any money.
-* Participants donate directly to one of Town and Field's local ministiry partners:
+* Participants donate directly to one of Town and Field's local ministry partners:
   *  [Nightshift](https://nightshiftministries.org/donate/)
   *  [Hope for Women](https://www.hopeforwomen.ca/?form=FUNUCMFYHQY)
   *  [Burnaby Counselling Group](https://counsellinggroup.org/donate/)